greglook/merkle-db/DESIGN.md

 The primary design goals of MerkleDB are:

-- Read optimized (be more specific)
+- Flexible schema-free key-value storage.
-- Bulk-processing oriented, where a job processes most or all of the records in the table, but possibly only needs access to a subset of the fields in each record.
+- Read optimized for bulk-processing, where a job processes most or all of the records in the table, but possibly only needs access to a subset of the fields in each record.
-- Concurrent access by multiple readers, regardless of writers.
+- No central server or cluster proxying access to the data and executing queries.

 Secondary goals include:

 - Efficient storage utilization via deduplication and structural sharing.
-- "Time travel" support by tracking database versions across time.
+- Light-weight versioning and copy-onto support "time travel".

 Non goals:

-- User management.
+- Permissions.
 In this library, all authentication and authorization is deferred to the storage layers backing the block store.

 ## Storage Structure